Pronounced: baut-U-lie-num tock-sin in-jek-shuns

 There are several types and brands of this toxin.
 Examples include Botox, Dysport, and Reloxin, which are formulations of botulinum toxin type A. Myobloc is another brand, but it is a formulation of botulinum toxin type B. These products are used for cosmetic and medical reasons.

-This injection process is often called botox injection , although any brand of the botulinum toxin may be used.
+Botox is a general term.
+Any brand of the botulinum toxin may be used.

 Copyright © Nucleus Medical Media, Inc.